-The University of Minnesota Libraries will offer its 10th week-long Institute for 24 early career college and university librarians who are from traditionally underrepresented groups and are in the first three years of their professional careers in 2021.
+The University of Minnesota Libraries will offer its 11th week-long Institute for 26 early career college and university librarians who are from traditionally underrepresented groups and are in the first three years of their professional careers in 2021.
 The week-long institute was inititally scheduled to run from July 13 – 17, 2020, but it was canceled due to COVID-19.

 The Institute focuses on the development of library leaders from diverse backgrounds.
 Participants will develop specific leadership abilities proven to be necessary for organizational success.